vyuldashev/laravel-queue-rabbitmq/README.md

     ],
 ```

 Not all messages will be placed on the queue from a Laravel/Lumen source.
 In this case, it is helpful to write a custom Job class to be used when processing these messages.
 To do this, create the new class and ensure it implements the `Illuminate\Contracts\Queue\Job` interface.
-The, just like with the custom factory class example above, specify this new class in your `config/queue.php` file:
+Then, just like with the custom factory class example above, specify this new class in your `config/queue.php` file:

 ```php
 ...